ssuryanarayanan/Qi-Docs/docs/Overview.rst

 ================

 Qi Stream Behaviors are applied to streams to affect how certain data read operations will be performed.
-The Stream Behavior object effects if interpolation and:raw-latex:`\or `extrapolation will be done when the index of a read operation falls between, before or after stream data.
+The Stream Behavior object affects whether interpolation and/or extrapolation will be done when the index of a read operation falls between, before or after stream data.

 Additonal information on stream behaviors can be found in